frankstallone/stallone.dev/content/blog/pi-hole/index.md

 Within 25 minutes of [Linus's how-to article](https://linustechtips.com/main/topic/1094810-pi-hole-setup-tutorial/) I had [Pi-Hole](https://pi-hole.net/) up and running on my entire network.
 Pi-hole can do ad blocking for every device on your network.
 After I set it up I updated the [whitelists](https://github.com/anudeepND/whitelist) and [blacklists](https://v.firebog.net/hosts/lists.php).

 I'll spare you rewriting an already good how-to article but I will say that it's been running on the entire network now for a week, flawlessly.
-The dashboard is great, I can see what has been blocked, quickly whitelist if needed, and tweak to my hearts desire.
+The dashboard is great, I can see what has been blocked, quickly whitelist if needed, and tweak to my heart's desire.
 The Raspberry Pi now lives atop my switch.
 I couldn't be happier.

 ![Pi-hole Dashboard](./pi-hole-dashboard.png)